camball96/Browser-homepage/README.md

 * weatherAPI

 # Getting Started #
-To get started with the Homepage App, simply set it as your default homepage and start enjoying a more user-friendly and information-filled browsing experience.
+To get started with the Browser Homepage App, simply set it as your default homepage and start enjoying a more user-friendly and information-filled browsing experience.
 ### Live URL COMING SOON ###

-We hope you enjoy using the Homepage App!
+I hope you enjoy using the Browser Homepage App!